pasc85/trading_account_logbook/README.md

 A number of additional tools are provided, e.g. a method that computes bond prices.
 The significance of p values can be understood by analysing historic data, cf. the demo notebook.
-The testing notebook goes through a number of basic commands.
-The third provided notebook can be used for working on the account -- it contains a list of all callable functions (for which the docstrings can be displayed).
+The notebook ta_work can be used for working on the account -- it contains a list of all callable functions (for which the docstrings can be displayed).